couchand/aykroyd/README.markdown

 All database queries are represented by a plain Rust struct that implements either `Statement` or `Query` (and maybe `QueryOne`).
-These trait implementations logically binds the SQL text to the types of the inputs, and the `Query` or `QueryOne` implementation does the same for the output rows.
+These trait implementations logically bind the SQL text to the types of the inputs, and the `Query` or `QueryOne` implementation does the same for the output rows.
 This lets the struct act as an event-sourcing layer between your application and the database.